 A dental implant designed to replace a single tooth is composed of three parts: the titanium implant that fuses with the jawbone; the abutment, which fits over the portion of the dental implant that protrudes from the gum line; and the crown, which is created by a Prosthodontist (a specialist in the treatment planning and restoration or replacement of missing teeth) and fitted onto the abutment for a natural appearance.

 In 1952, Professor Dr. Per-Ingvar Branemark conducted an experiment where he utilized a titanium implant to understand the blood flow in the jawbone better.
-At the conclusion of the experiment, he discovered that the jawbone had integrated completely with the implant.
-Dr. Branemark called the discovery osseointegration and from that process was born the possibilities for human use.
+After the experiment, he discovered that the jawbone had entirely integrated with the implant.
+Dr. Branemark called the discovery osseointegration, and from that process was born the possibilities for human use.

 Modern-day implantology was invented in 1965 when Branemark treated Gösta Larsson, a patient who was missing teeth due to severe chin and jaw deformities.
 Gösta Larsson was the first person in the world to receive titanium dental implants.

 After years of careful research and study, dental implants have been refined with very high success rates.
-Today there are patients who have had dental implant-supported teeth for more than 40 years!
+Today some patients have had dental implant-supported teeth for more than 40 years!
 However, it only gets better!
 Patients today can take advantage of the latest technology and revolutionary dental implant processes at a fraction of the price.

 Advantages of Dental Implants